pegi3s/auto-phylo/README.md

 # Using the auto-phylo image in Linux

-You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data -v /var/run/docker.sock:/var/run/docker.sock docker run pegi3s/auto-phylo`
+You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data -v /var/run/docker.sock:/var/run/docker.sock pegi3s/auto-phylo`

 In this command, you should replace `/your/data/dir` to point to the directory that contains the input files of the pipeline.